-Olympus E-M10 III versus Panasonic G85
+Olympus E-M10 III vs Panasonic G85

-The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and September 2016.
+The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and September 2016.
 Both the E-M10 III and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 15.8 MP.